Geoff Duke: Personal life

 Duke was the most famous rider to adopt one-piece leathers - he had enlisted his local tailor, Frank Barker, to make the first of his now famous one-piece race suits.
 Duke had previously used a one-piece lining under his two-piece leather racing suit, to facilitate easy movement, for which he received "ribald remarks from my team-mates!"
 He was named Sportsman of the Year in 1951, and was awarded the RAC Segrave Trophy.

+He is also known to popularize the "centered" riding style, whereby keeping himself on the saddle while cornering and keeping his upper body on the same lean angle as the bike.
+He also dismissed the notion of the "body leaning out" riding style would only be a fad.
+It had since been proven false after his passing, mostly because he was riding on less powerful machinery with thinner all-weather tyres.

 Duke was appointed Officer of the Order of the British Empire (OBE) in the 1953 New Year Honours "for services to British Motor-Cycle racing."

 He was one of many signatories in a letter to The Times on 17 July 1958 opposing 'the policy of apartheid' in international sport and defending 'the principle of racial equality which is embodied in the Declaration of the Olympic Games'.

 After retiring from racing, Duke became a businessman, initially in the motor trade and later in shipping services to the Isle of Man.
 In 1978, he was instrumental in setting up the Manx Line that introduced the first roll-on-roll-off ferry service to the island in competition with the 150-year-old Isle of Man Steam Packet Company The FIM named him a Grand Prix "Legend" in 2002.

 Highly honoured by the Isle of Man, where he made so many of his world record breaking rides, a point on the mountain section of the TT Course was named after him in 2003.
 Three sharp bends at the 32nd Milestone between Brandywell and Windy Corner now carry the title 'Duke's'.

 He died, aged 92, at his home on the Isle of Man on 1 May 2015 after being ill for some time.
 Duke's funeral cortege assembled at TT Grandstand, Glencrutchery Road, Douglas, Isle of Man on 10 May, prior to a last lap of the Snaefell Mountain Course, followed by a private family funeral service.